Luke Browning: 2024

-A second consecutive pole came in his home Silverstone event.
+A second consecutive pole came in Browning's home Silverstone event.
 A collision with Tim Tramnitz curtailed his sprint early, and the wrong choice of tyres during a damp track led to Browning finishing eighth.
 His toughest weekend came in Hungary, crashing in qualifying and was confined down to 15th.
 His only points came with eighth in the sprint, and failed to replicate a comeback in the feature.
 He qualified seventh in Spa-Francorchamps.
 He was embroiled in multiple during the sprint race that placed him sixth, but was demoted to 12th due to a track limits penalty.
 He again finished sixth in the feature, meaning he third in the standings with 123 points heading into the season finale.

 Browning qualified a disappointing 13th in Monza, and in the sprint he would charge from 13th to sixth.
 Needing to outscore standings leader Fornaroli by seven points to win the title, his chances ended abruptly with a spin at Ascari in the opening laps.
 He charged through to 13th place but was later penalised for a collision with Joseph Loake, dropping him to 20th.
 He finished third in the championship with 128 points, taking three podiums with two being wins, and 2 pole positions.